crespohector/welcome-to-mod-7/README.md

 ### CSS Styling
 * Do not leave any default styling for HTML elements such as buttons, inputs, textareas, etc.
 * CSS must look as if you have made a valiant effort.
-You are not expected to be a designer, but attention to spacing, font, layout must be apparent.
+You are not expected to be a designer, but attention to spacing, font, and layout must be apparent.
 * Your site must be intuitive to the user.
 Users must not have to hunt and guess how to navigate and use your app.

 ### GitHub